jesscancode/jesscancode/README.md

   <a href="mailto:jess@creategoodcontent.com"><img alt="Email" src="https://img.shields.io/badge/Email-D14836.svg?&style=flat-square&logo=gmail&logoColor=white" /></a>
 </p>

-10+ years designing systems, leading teams, and helping early-stage orgs scale — first as a social worker, then in tech ops.
-Most recently Head of Operations at CodeSpace ✦
+10+ years designing systems, leading teams, and helping early-stage orgs scale ✦ first as a social worker, then in tech ops.
+Most recently Head of Operations at CodeSpace.

 ## What I do